espruino/BangleApps/apps/gpstrek/README.md

 ### Route

-Routes can be created from .gpx files containing "trkpt" elements with this script: [createRoute.sh](createRoute.sh)

-The resulting file needs to be uploaded to the watch and will be shown in the file selection menu.

 The route can be mirrored to switch start and destination.

-If the GPS position is closer than 30m to the next waypoint, the route is automatically advanced to the next waypoint.
+If the GPS position is close enough to the next waypoint, the route is automatically advanced to the next waypoint.

 ### Waypoints